dattatreya303/CourseProject/README.md

 ### Finetune T5 model on Spotify Dataset
 Load `t5_training.ipynb` into `jupyter` or Google Colab.
 Execute all cells.
+*Note: We have followed the tutorial on training the t5 transformer model provided by https://github.com/abhimishra91/transformers-tutorials.*

 ### Tutorial Notebook for evaluation and inference on the three methods
 Load `walkthrough.ipynb` into `jupyter` or Google Colab.
 Execute all cells.